Skip to content

 Economic Value

-A 2024 study by the Harvard Business School estimated that the demand-side value of widely used open-source software is $8.8 trillion.
-Recreating it would cost an estimated $4.15 billion in direct development costs, meaning open-source developers have created roughly 2,000x the value of their direct compensation.
-No other production model in human history has achieved this ratio of value created to resources consumed.
+A 2024 study by Harvard Business School (Hoffmann, Nagle, and Zhou) estimated the demand-side value of widely used open-source software at $8.8 trillion.
+Recreating it would cost roughly $4.15 billion in direct development costs, meaning open-source developers have created on the order of 2,000x the value of their direct compensation.
+No other production model in human history has achieved this ratio.
+The figure should now be read as a 2024 baseline — measured before AI-assisted development materially expanded the open-source footprint inside both commercial codebases and AI training corpora.

 Infrastructure Dominance